 In this paper, power awareness is introduced in AOMDV so that shortest path along with maximum energy is established.
-Hence, based on the simulation results PAAOMDV has better through put, end to end delay, routing overhead, energy and system lifetime than AOMDV.
+Hence, based on the simulation results PAAOMDV has better through put, end to end delay, system lifetime and average cost (bytes) than AOMDV.
 PAAOMDV controls routing with efficient energy.
 This power awareness can be established to other routing protocols in future.